ibexa/documentation-developer/docs/community_resources/translations.md

 ## How to translate the interface using Crowdin

-If you wish to contribute to an existing translation of PlatformUI or start a new one, the best way is to start with in-context translation (but you can also [translate directly on the Crowdin website](#translating-outside-in-context)).
+If you wish to contribute to an existing translation of AdminUI or start a new one, the best way is to start with in-context translation (but you can also [translate directly on the Crowdin website](#translating-outside-in-context)).

 ## Preparing to use in-context